Business Compliance10 min read30 April 2026

 Private Companies (Most SMEs)

-If your company is NOT required to hold an AGM:
+If your company does NOT hold an AGM:

 • File within 7 months after your Financial Year End (FYE)